 Planning a project

 Before we begin a project, we create a plan to figure out exactly how we will turn our dreams into a reality.
+We make copies of these documents and store them in a shared Google folder before we begin filling them out.

 Project Planning Tools We Use: